-\subsection{Asymptotic Behavior}
+\subsection{Asymptotic behavior}

-The Newtonian limit of standard general relativity is obtained when the gravitational field is weak, and the particle velocities are small.
-In the presence of a cosmological term $\Lambda$, some subtleties related to the process of group contraction show up.
+The Newtonian limit of standard general relativity is obtained when the gravitational field is weak and the particle velocities are small.
+In the presence of a cosmological term $\Lambda$, some subtleties related to the process of group contraction show arise.
 For example, in the non-relativistic contraction limit $c \to \infty$, the Poincar\'e group reduces to the Galilei group.
-However, the Newton--Hooke group does not follow straightforwardly from the de Sitter group under the same contraction limit.
-The reason for this is that, under such a limit, the boost transformations are lost.
-To obtain the physically relevant result, in which the group dimension is preserved, one has to simultaneously consider the limits $c \to \infty$ and $\Lambda \to 0$, but in such a way that:
+However, the Newton-Hooke group does not arise directly from the de Sitter group under the same contraction limit.
+The reason is that, under such a limit, the boost transformations are lost.
+To obtain the physically relevant result, in which the group dimension is preserved, one has to simultaneously consider the limits $c \to \infty$ and $\Lambda \to 0$, but in such a way that

 with $\tau$ a finite time parameter.
 This means that, in the presence of $\Lambda$, the usual Newtonian limit must be supplemented with the small $\Lambda$ condition~\cite{gibbons}:

 which is equivalent to $r^2/l^2 \ll 1$.
 Consequently,